ARAIDevHub/arai_ai_agents/docs/explanation.md

   The AI “knows” the characters’ personalities, the setting, and prior events.
 This leads to more believable and varied outputs.

 - **Batch & Story-Based Generation**
-  Instead of randomly generating single posts, ARIA processes entire sequences of posts together, referencing each other for narrative coherence.
+  Instead of randomly generating single posts, ARAI processes entire sequences of posts together, referencing each other for narrative coherence.

 ---